ppark482/atl-dog-parks/README.md

 		git clone git@github.com:ajcdap/map-template.git new-name-here

-2. If git/github makes you uncomfortable, copy and paste the entire directory from the CMG Host server;

-3. Create a new Google Spreadsheet with these requirements:
+2. Create a new Google Spreadsheet with these requirements:

 	> ~ Make sure one column title in your spreadsheet is "lat" and another one is "lng";